reiniiriarios/cryptid-bottles/README.md

 - Pin `D8` is connected to the onboard mini NeoPixel.
 - Analog pin `A0` used for random seed.
-- Current sensor INA219 connects over I2C at its default address.
+- Current sensor INA219 connects over I2C at its default address, `0x40`.

 ## MQTT Control